Why do people so often

 acting immorally.
 Religion makes this possible.
 In fact, this could be

-the reason religions (as powerful institutions) exist at all.
+the reason religions (as powerful institutions) exist at all!
 Further

 info from a Christian or Jewish perspective is here.